 This is crucial to survival in coextrusion.
 Complex 7 and 9 layer films can literally take all day to set up.

-A medium scale extruder puts out about 500 pounds an hour.
+A medium scale extrusion line puts out about 500 pounds an hour.
 What would you do ?

 Back in the day, we had a shrewd customer who went out of his way to pay his bills every Saturday.
 A check for all invoices in the week would show up like clockwork on Monday morning.
 Why ?
 To tempt the film extruder to deviate from fundamental priorities.

-Of course, there are justifiable exceptions but they are few.
+Of course, there are a few justifiable exceptions.
 Re-work of returned or defective product or doing an occasional favor for a good customer who is out of film and shut down.